amicks/Speculator/README.md

 <br/>

-Speculator predicts the market trend for cryptocurrencies, including Bitcoin, Ethereum, and many more.
+Speculator predicts the price trend of cryptocurrencies like Bitcoin and Ethereum.

-Currently, prices are being taken from Poloniex, a crypto asset exchange.
-Therefore, all tickers on Poloniex are able to be used in Speculator.
 Normal markets will also be added in future updates.

 ## How to get started